-The Commonwealth of Australia held an early federal election on Saturday, August 21, 2010.
+The Commonwealth of Australia held a federal election on Saturday, September 7, 2013.
 Members of both houses of Australia's Parliament - the Senate and the House of Representatives - are chosen by preferential voting systems, which are described here.

 Unless otherwise indicated, Senate elections are for one-half of the state Senators, as well as all territory Senators.

 The Commonwealth of Australia Constitution Act passed by the United Kingdom Parliament in 1900 united the self-governing British colonies of New South Wales, Victoria, South Australia, Queensland, Tasmania and (subsequently) Western Australia as a federal dominion within the British Commonwealth, with a government structure similar to that of the United States and Canada, under which legislative and executive authority is divided between Australia and its states - the former colonies.
 As in the U.S. (but unlike Canada), the powers not given to the federal government in the Constitution are left to the states.

 The Act established a parliamentary form of government along the lines of the Westminster model, composed of a lower chamber, the House of Representatives, and an upper chamber, the Senate, both directly elected by universal adult suffrage.
 Members of the House are elected for a maximum term of three years, while state Senators are elected for a term of up to six years, with half the Senate elected every three years.
 The total number of House seats must be twice the number of Senate seats.
 As in the United States, the states have equal representation in the Senate, whereas House seats are apportioned among the states in proportion to their populations.
 Nonetheless, each of the original states is entitled to a minimum of five House seats.
 In addition, both of Australia's internal territories - the Northern Territory and the Australian Capital Territory - are represented in the House with full voting rights since 1968, and in the Senate since 1975.
 However, territory Senators are elected for a term of up to three years.